matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axes_divider.rst

 .. plot:: mpl_toolkits/axes_grid/figures/simple_axes_divider2.py
    :include-source:

-You can adjust the size of the each axes accroding to their x or y data limits (AxesX and AxesY), similar to the axes aspect parameter.
+You can adjust the size of the each axes according to their x or y data limits (AxesX and AxesY), similar to the axes aspect parameter.

 .. plot:: mpl_toolkits/axes_grid/figures/simple_axes_divider3.py